lhm2904/Data-Analyst-Postings-Analysis/Project Report.md

 From the median salaries across the 13 states, there is a disparity in pay indicated by a standard deviation of $26,183 and a median of $90,000.
 West Virginia reported the highest median pay of $135,000, and Nebraska the lowest at $35,797.
 However, these two states only had one posting, so the figures are not representative of their regional pay level.

-Among the three states with the most postings, Oklahoma and Kansas offered salaries above the median value at $96,500, whereas Missouri have a significantly lower pay at only $51,757.
+Among the three states with the most postings, Oklahoma and Kansas offered salaries above the median value at $96,500, whereas Missouri had a significantly lower pay at only $51,757.
 Oklahoma and Kansas may be the most ideal locations for data analyst job seekers as they offer competitive salaries and high volume of recruitment opportunities.

 Other relatively high-paying states include Arkansas, Colorado and Texas, but they offer much fewer job opportunities.
 In general, there seems to be no correlation between the number of postings and the median pay levels of a region.